19hours/sg-statutes/Acts/Fire Safety Act.md

 (i) by being involved as a director, secretary or manager of a body corporate, or other person who takes part in the management of a body corporate, that takes part in an activity referred to above.

-(3) The Minister may at any time, by order published in theGazette, amend the Schedule.
+(3) [Deleted by Act 14 of 2013 wef 01/09/2013]

 ### Storage of petroleum and flammable materials

 35\.
 No person shall store or keep, or cause to be stored or kept, any class of petroleum or any flammable material except —

-(a) in or on premises licensed for the storage or keeping of such petroleum or flammable material;
+(a) in or on licensed premises;

+[Act 14 of 2013 wef 01/09/2013]

-(b) in such quantities and in such manner and subject to such conditions as may be prescribed in relation to such petroleum or flammable material; and
+(b) in such quantities and in such manner and in accordance with requirements prescribed in relation to such petroleum or flammable material; and

+[Act 14 of 2013 wef 01/09/2013]

-(c) under the authority of and in accordance with the provisions of a licence from the Commissioner and every condition specified therein.
+(c) under the authority of and in accordance with the provisions of a storage licence from the Commissioner and every condition specified therein.

+[Act 14 of 2013 wef 01/09/2013]

 ### Import of petroleum and flammable materials